neyrinckaudio/docs/docs/vcontrolpro/documentation/faderport-v2.md

     * Select 24 Channels in the Bank selection if using RAVEN or a 24 fader surface.
     * Select 8/16 Channels in the Bank selection if using an 8 or 16 fader surface.

-* In the Pro Tools MIDI Input Devices Window, disable the Faderport.
-It is connected with V-control Pro and can cause conflict if enabled in Pro Tools as well.

 * Set up Pro Tools for 1, 2, 3, or 4 HUI banks as described in [Setting Up Pro Tools](./pro-tools.md).
 The number of HUI bank channels must match the number of channels configured in the previous steps.

 ## Fast Focus and Refocus with FaderPort V2/iOStation 24c